yonesora56/HS_code/README.md

 All code is written in Jupyter Notebook format for easy reproduction.

-All figures written using these codes can be viewed and downloaded from the figshare collection file ([2](#2-yonezawa-s-meta-analysis-of-heat-stressed-gene-expresssion-data-in-human-and-mouse-figshare-collection-2023-url-httpsdoiorg106084m9figsharec6564487v2)).
+All figures drawn using these codes can be viewed and downloaded from the figshare collection file ([2](#2-yonezawa-s-meta-analysis-of-heat-stressed-gene-expresssion-data-in-human-and-mouse-figshare-collection-2023-url-httpsdoiorg106084m9figsharec6564487v2)).

 &nbsp;